Majeedraheem/Traffic-Violation-Analysis-/README.md

-The ptoject is about analyzing taffic violation commited
+The project is about analyzing traffic violation